 Calculate your earnings through the Domestic RHI

-Using our simple-to-use tool you can also find out the size and price of the ground source heat pump recommended for your property, and how much ground area would be required for slinky ground collectors.
+Use Kensa’s RHI calculator to find out the size and price of the ground source heat pump recommended for your property.

-To find out how the Renewable Heat Incentive (RHI) is calculated, read down this page.Calculate my RHI income
+To find out how the Domestic RHI is calculated, continue reading this page.Calculate my RHI income

-The eligible heat for the purposes of all customers RHI payments will be worked out using the following method:
+The eligible heat for Domestic RHI payments will be worked out using the following method:

 - From your EPC, establish the annual heating and hot water demand (kWh/yr), for example 25,000kWh/yr